OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_5410.rst

 Resolved Issues in 5.4.10
 --------------------------------------------------------------------------------

-A complete list of solved issues for 5.4.10 can be found in the `project development portal <https://github.com/OpenNebula/one/milestone/12?closed=1>`__ TODO
+A complete list of solved issues for 5.4.10 can be found in the `project development portal <https://github.com/OpenNebula/one/milestone/13?closed=1>`__

 The following issues has been solved in 5.4.10: